yoongtr/Shell-Usage-Documentation/README.md

 ## Important things to note while using a shared server
 * Do _NOT_ sudo into a server that you have root access.
 This will affect the whole server and other people who are using it.
 * Use a virtual environment or Docker to do your projects and install dependencies.
+Check out Docker Virtual Environment usage for dummies.